dcernst/dcernst.github.io/_posts/2026-04-01-great-survival-debate.md

 >
 > Take, for instance, the process of fermentation.
 A chemist can watch the bubbles and hope for the best.
 A mathematician can encode the entire process into a framework that preserves the knowledge forever.
 >
 > You might wonder: "Why waste a seat on a mathematician when a laptop can do a billion calculations a second?"
-Well...a computer is just a fast idiot.
-It does what it's told.I am the insurance policy for when your hardware fails.
+Well... a computer is just a fast idiot.
+It does what it's told.
+I am the insurance policy for when your hardware fails.
 >
 > We are the language for documenting the universe.
 We are the "source code."
 If you bring the chemist but leave the mathematician, you’re bringing the software but leaving the operating system.
 >